How to Teach Young Children to Hit a Baseball

-DIY Coach: Show me a fist (extend yours out) Make another fist (again showing them).
-Then stack one fist on top of the other.
+Ask the kids, "Show me a fist" (extend yours out) Make another fist (again showing them).
+Then say, "Stack one fist on top of the other."
 (Again showing how it is done)

-DIY Coach: (Be excited) Do you know what animal you just created? (don't rush this, let them anticipate the answer) A CATERPILLAR!
+(Be excited) Ask, "Do you know what animal you just created?" (don't rush this, let them anticipate the answer) A CATERPILLAR!

 Help your child align all his knuckles.
 As you see their stacked fists, there will be four knuckles on one fist and four knuckles on the other.
 Getting down on their level, use your index finger but very much count with your eyes because they cannot see your finger.
 Start at the top knuckle and begin.

-DIY Coach: Count,"1-2-3-4" and then on the other hand "5-6-7-8".
+Count the knuckles,"1-2-3-4" and then on the other hand "5-6-7-8".
 Celebrate with them saying, "You did it, you've created a caterpillar."

-Step three is to show children how to separate their fists, essentially break the caterpillar.
-You will actually say, "Break it!" as you do it.
+Step three is to show children how to separate their fists, or essentially "break" the caterpillar.
+This is done by your example and actually saying, "Break it!"
+As you do it.
 It is best to overemphasize the movement by putting one fist below your belly button and the other over your head.

 Finally, ask them the obvious question.
 So, what animal do we make when we hold a baseball bat?
 The answer, Caterpillars!
 Show me with your hands.